caiyuqing/Open-DPSM/README.md

 - [Regional weights illustration]('https://github.com/caiyuqing/Open-DPSM/tree/master/Regional_weights_illustration'): An interactive illustration for the regional weights.

-See specific folder for more instructions!
+See specific folders for more instructions!